dbca-wa/wastd/docs/business_analysts.rst

 A picture is worth a thousand badly drawn schematics
 ----------------------------------------------------
 Pictures are cheap to take but expensive not to take.
-Curators can tell nearly all details of a stranded animal from good pictures.
+Experts can tell nearly all details of a stranded animal from good pictures.
 Often the initial guess of the first respondent is overruled by expert advice based on photographs later.
 Datasheets can be wrong, photos are more objective.
 Datasheets should provide a list of desired photographic perspectives and angles, and a list of details to capture close up.